looooo/pastix/docs/doxygen/chapters/Pastix_benchmarking.md

 ### Visualization

-Now we can visualize the our datas.
+Now we can visualize our data.
 First we decide to link it with one of our search and then we will decide to the axis of the visualization.

 For the moment, the X-axis corresponds to the pushed date and the Y-axis to the average values of the